Screen Reader Mode Icon

 This survey aims to collect grower input about knowledge and practice in relation to inoculating legumes, especially grain legumes.
 This is important information to guide our research and to better understand practice change in the longer term.
 Similar surveys were conducted in 2013 and 2017.

-The survey will take about 15 minutes to complete and will run from 25th September to 25th October 2024.
+The survey will take about 15 minutes to complete and will run until 15th December 2024.

 Survey results will be compiled into a report and shared with GRDC, growers and consultants.
 For a brief summary of results of the previous two surveys please go to: Summary of surveys